Difference Between Coupon vs Yield

 Key Differences Between Coupon vs Yield

-- During the tenure of the bond, bond price remains same till the maturity due to the continuous fluctuation of the market price, it is better to buy a bond at the discount rate which offers handsome returns on the maturity at face value.
+- During the tenure of the bond, the bond price remains the same till maturity due to the continuous fluctuation of the market price; it is better to buy a bond at the discount rate which offers handsome returns on the maturity at face value.

-- Coupon amount decides what amount will be paid by the bond on the annual basis or semiannually as per government norms till the maturity while yield defines what will be the returns after reinvestment of coupon amount at the maturity date.
+- The coupon amount decides what amount will be paid by the bond on an annual basis or semiannually as per government norms till maturity.
+At the same time, yield defines what will be the returns after reinvestment of coupon amount at the maturity date.

 Coupon vs Yield Comparison Table

-Below is the 8 topmost comparison between Coupon vs Yield
+Below are the 8 topmost comparisons between Coupon vs Yield